Sheko100/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The "4-empty" script file ==> creates an empty file called hello The "5-execute" script file ==> adds execute permission to the owner of the file hello The "6-multiple_permissions" script file ==> adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+The "7-everybody" script file ==> adds execution permission to the owner, the group owner and the other users, to the file hello